Skip to content

 OTInternetNeverEverything

 A data diode enforces one-way data flow at the physical layer.
-It uses a fiber-optic transmitter on the source side and a receiver on the destination side, with no return fiber.
-Data flows in one direction only.
-No software vulnerability, misconfiguration, or exploit can create a return path because the physical medium does not exist.
+The diode uses a fiber-optic transmitter on the source side and a receiver on the destination side, with no return fiber.
+Data flows in 1 direction only.
+No software vulnerability, misconfiguration, or exploit creates a return path because the physical medium does not exist.

 The transmitter converts data to light pulses.
 The receiver converts light pulses back to data.
-There is no return fiber, so no data can flow from IT to OT.
-The diode software handles protocol conversion: it receives TCP data on the OT side, strips the protocol headers, sends the raw data over the one-way link, and reconstructs the TCP session on the IT side.
+No return fiber exists, so no data flows from IT to OT.
+The diode software handles protocol conversion: the software receives TCP data on the OT side, strips the protocol headers, sends the raw data over the one-way link, and reconstructs the TCP session on the IT side.

 • Sending historian data from OT to IT for analytics